-The Town Council hosts Open Forums twice a year, the last one being in the Assembly Rooms on 5th October 2017.
-Julie McLatch, the town’s Business Development Manager, talked about the work in the town over the past year and plans for the future.
+The Town Council hosts Open Forums twice a year.
+At the last meeting Julie McLatch, the town’s Business Development Manager, talked about the work in the town over the past year and plans for the future.
 Julie’s Business Development role is jointly funded by Alton Town Council and East Hampshire District Council, and a focus for this year has been promoting Alton as a visitor destination.
 Julie was joined by Jim Smith, a director at Shopper Anonymous, who talked about the power of a positive visitor experience.

 The Retail Improvement Grant Scheme for 2018 has now closed.
 Details of successful applicants will be published shortly.